-How Do Online Payments via Credit or Debit Card Work?
+How do online payments via credit or debit card work?

 Acquirer (A.K.A. acquiring bank or merchant bank) - A financial institution that processes a transaction based on information from the issuer and card association.
 They provide businesses with merchant accounts, and are licensed members of card associations.

 Payment gateway - Software that facilitates the transfer of a customer’s card details from a merchant’s website to a payment processor.
-(Like 'payment processor', this term is often attributed varying definitions, too.)
+(Learn more about payment gateways.)

-From the customer completing the merchant’s checkout process, through to the merchant receiving the funds in their bank account, the overall process for online credit and debit card transactions takes place in two broad stages:
+From the customer completing the merchant’s checkout process, through to the merchant receiving the funds in their bank account, the overall process for online credit and debit card transactions takes place in two broad stages - authorisation, and clearing and settlement.

 The customer completes the merchant’s checkout process and elects to pay via credit or debit card, submitting their card details.